jhtran989/CS-351-Project-3/README.md

 ### Introduction

+UPDATE: The due date was extended to Sunday, 4/4, and the jar file was just updated just recently so the resources was packaged properly.
+The GUI version development will now resume (disregard the comments made below about it being scrapped)...

 Throughout the `README`, I'll reference the paper by Appel and Jacobson (more information provided in the "Resources" section at the end).
 For brevity, though, I'll just refer to it as the "paper" and will refer to some of the big ideas presented in it.

 For this project, I suspect that two late extension days (in addition to the extension to the original due date) will be needed.